COTE Summer School 2017:

 Bordeaux, France, 03 - 07 July 2017

-The Summer School is part of the COTE Cluster of Excellence training programme and gathers PhD students in environmental sciences, each specialised in different disciplines such as ecology, chemistry, biology and even sociology.
+The Summer School is part of the COTE Cluster of Excellence training program and gathers PhD students in environmental sciences, each specialized in different disciplines such as ecology, chemistry, biology and even sociology.
 Through talks, field trips and round tables with international experts on integrative ecology, the program will provide a comprehensive and multidisciplinary approach on the definition, detection and role of weak signals and emerging issues in the ecological transition.

 Theme & program:

 Climate-induced ecological changes as well as changes in consumption patterns have led to emerging issues.
 These often manifest before full development as weak signals, which can reveal important trends within ecosystems.
 However, it is often difficult to distinguish them statistically from ambient noise, or from random fluctuations of well-known signals.
 The COTE Summer School will show that scientists have more and more tools to monitor the planet.
 Its program will cover several aspects of weak signals and emerging issues with presentations on new detectable substances in the environment, environmental reporting, ecological governance and political change for transition, weak signals and measurement techniques in marine, vineyard, forest and river ecosystems, and even on a paradigm shift related to the role of cloud microorganisms in atmospheric processes.

 To learn more about our speakers and the program, click here.

 Participants, fees & how to apply: